codex-team/editor.js/docs/tools.md

 }
 ```

-If you want to use your custom handler, use should specify a function
+If you want to use a custom handler, use should specify a function
 that returns a rule.

 ```javascript